5111 V (Acetaminophen and Propoxyphene 325 mg / 50 mg)

 Pill imprint 5111 V has been identified as Acetaminophen and propoxyphene napsylate 325 mg / 50 mg.

-Acetaminophen/propoxyphene is used in the treatment of pain; osteoarthritis and belongs to the drug class narcotic analgesic combinations.
+Acetaminophen/propoxyphene is used in the treatment of pain and belongs to the drug class narcotic analgesic combinations.
 Risk cannot be ruled out during pregnancy.
-Acetaminophen/propoxyphene 325 mg / 50 mg has a low potential for abuse relative to the drugs in schedule 3.
-The drug has a currently accepted medical use in treatment in the United States.
-Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 3.
+Acetaminophen/propoxyphene 325 mg / 50 mg is classified as a Schedule 4 controlled substance under the Controlled Substance Act (CSA).

 - 325 mg / 50 mg